asolodenko/paws/docs/features/admin-pet-inventory.md

 Use `vercel dev` instead of `npm run dev`

 **Form Won't Submit:**
-All fields are required.
-Fill in every field before submitting.
+Only name, breed, gender, and coat color are required.
+Fill in at least these fields before submitting.

 ### For Developers